BDC Hamburger Icon

 • Dedicated account manager

-In addition to the monthly subscription fee, Stax charges a per-transaction fee of 8 cents for EMV credit card terminals and 15 cents for all other payment methods, including mobile card readers and online transactions.
+Stax also charges a per-transaction fee of 8 cents for EMV credit card terminals and 15 cents for all other payment methods, including mobile card readers and online transactions.

 TipBottom line

-You can avoid chargebacks by following best practices, such as posting a clear refund and shipping policy.
+You can avoid chargebacks by operating transparently and being upfront with customers.
+Best practices include posting a clear refund and shipping policy.

 Best for Pricing

-Choosing between Stripe and Stax on pricing is an apples-to-oranges comparison because the two companies offer completely different pricing models.
-A lot depends on the size of your business and how it operates.
-Stripe is best for a business with low transaction volume and it also works well if you have a large online presence.
-Stax is a better choice for high-volume businesses because it doesn’t take a cut of your revenue, which may improve your profit margins.
-Ultimately, we would call this one a tie.
+Stripe and Stax offer different pricing models, so the best choice depends on the size of your business and how it operates.
+Stripe is best for a business with low transaction volumes or a large online presence.
+Stax is a better choice for high-volume businesses because it doesn’t take a cut of your revenue.

 Payment methods